Zoological-Society-of-London/rlpi/README.md

 # Can also plot these next to each other, and use some more meaningful titles
 ggplot_multi_lpi(lpis, names=c("Birds", "Mammals"), xlims=c(1970, 2012), ylims=c(0, 3), facet=TRUE)
 ```

+## Creating an index using example data (multiple groups and weightings)

 This more complex example calculates an index for the terrestrial system, using the input file **terrestrial_class_realms_infile.txt**.
 This has the following format: